dasiths/dasiths.github.io/_posts/2019-08-13-speaking-ddd-melbourne-2019.md

 On the website it says
 > Our goal is to create an approachable event that appeals to the whole community, especially people who usually don’t have the opportunity to attend, or speak at, conferences.

 My talk was about modern authentication and how to leverage existing trust relationships with social networking web sites and other identity providers.
 I described the core concepts and then jumped in to a deep dive of JSON Web Tokens.
-I finished the talk by looking at `OAuth` and `OpenIdConnect` flows like `Implicit Grant Flow`, `Auth Code Grant Flow` and `Client Credentials Grant Flow`.
-I briefly touched on recent additions to the OAuth protocol like RFC7525 (Token Exchange flow) and Device Code flow as well.
+I finished the talk by looking at `OAuth` and `OpenIdConnect` flows like `Implicit Grant`, `Auth Code Grant` and `Client Credentials Grant`.
+I briefly touched on recent additions to the OAuth 2.0 protocol like [Token Exchange Flow](https://tools.ietf.org/html/draft-ietf-oauth-token-exchange-12) and [Device Code flow](https://tools.ietf.org/html/draft-ietf-oauth-device-flow) as well.

 The abstract is as follows.